About the Lecture

 2015: “Dynamics, discretion and diversity - A recipe for unpredictability in international arbitration?” by Hilary Heilbron QC

-- examine the causes of such unpredictability;
+- examined the causes of such unpredictability;

 Visit the International Arbitration pages of the Clayton Utz website.